Wisdom Teeth Removal

 - Possible damaged nerves and jawbone

-Although it's normal for patients to fear the wisdom teeth removal process, the dental team at Grand Dentistry of New Port Richey will provide the safest, most comfortable extraction procedure possible.
+Although it's normal for patients to fear the wisdom teeth removal process, the providers at Grand Dentistry of New Port Richey will perform the safest, most comfortable extraction procedure possible.

 Here is an overview of the extraction procedure: